apachomov/Programmatus-workshop/README.md

 ```

 ### Adjusting a Deployment
-Edit the deployment configuration - first try to change image and replicas, then only replicas
+Edit the deployment configuration - first try to increase replica count, then increase replica counts and change image.
 ```bash
 vi deployment.yaml
 ```